Can Ambien help with Anxiety and Insomnia?

 Dosage of Ambien

 Insomnia regularly affects millions of people worldwide.
 People with Insomnia find it challenging to fall asleep or stay asleep.
-Experts has given suggestions to take dosage of Ambien as below:
+Experts have given suggestions to take the dosage of Ambien as below:

 Do not take more AMBIEN than prescribed.